 “The growth area of Frankfurt (Oder)/ Eisenhüttenstadt is a strong economic base in East Brandenburg.
 It combines scientific expertise with the strengths of a traditional, yet modern industrial site.
 The European University Viadrina and the IHP Leibniz Institute for Innovative Microelectronics contribute to the regions attractiveness for national and international professionals.
 Also international running is the composition of the industry on site – such as the global players ArcelorMittal in Eisenhüttenstadt and Astronergy in Frankfurt (Oder).
 Geographically positioned between Berlin and Poland, the region builds bridges between East and West.
 The growth area Frankfurt (Oder)/ Eisenhüttenstadt offers excellent conditions for companies and a high quality of living, working and recreational activities.”

-Albrecht Gerber, Minister of Economic and Energy Affairs of the State of Brandenburg
+Albrecht Gerber, Former Minister of Economic and Energy Affairs of the State of Brandenburg

 Back in 2004, the State of Brandenburg started realigning its development policy, both in terms of industry sectors and regions.
 Using the motto “Strengthening strengths”, 15 regional growth areas were identified and, based on analyses of their economic structure, industry competence areas were defined that had undergone dynamic growth over the previous few years and had ample growth potential for the future.
 The state government’s aim in doing this was to increase the spatial concentration of its development programs in order to utilise these more efficiently.
 Regional growth areas are intended to act as motors for their region and radiate their success to the surrounding area.